 Finally, I am very pleased to tell you that we will begin to collect supply data on a monthly basis in approximately two months, under a short-term financial arrangement with the National Heart, Lung and Blood Institute (NHLBI).
 Initially, we will enlist the participation of a representative sample of blood centers willing to report their monthly distribution figures very rapidly.
 Later on, next year, we hope to bring the corresponding national hospital sample on-line in order to capture timely and detailed blood utilization data.

 Congress has rightly recognized that the safety of our blood supply is a national public health priority.
 However, patients cannot benefit from safe blood if it is not readily accessible.
 Moreover, long-term blood collection and usage data are needed in order to detect and avoid potential blood shortages.
 The NBDRC urges Congress to support the collection of blood supply monitoring data.

 We are proud that in our short tenure, the National Blood Data Resource Center has established a reputation as the premier source of reliable, national blood data, and we sincerely appreciate the recognition of this subcommittee, the NHLBI, and the various advisory committees, task groups and agencies which have relied on our data to characterize the U. S. blood supply.
-You have our commitment to continue to provide accurate and timely data to meet the needs of the U. S. Public Health Service, both routine and urgent, as long as sufficient financial support is available.
+You have our commitment to continue to provide accurate and timely data to meet the needs of the U. S. Public Health Service, both routine and urgent, as long as sufficient financial support from our partners is available.
 Thank you for the opportunity to testify today.
 I would be pleased to answer any questions.